hamidrezahashemi71/dsa-practice/src/algorithms/readme.md

 O(n^2): Algorithm execution time grows quadratically with the size of input data.
 Example: a box of items, the goal is comparing each item with every other item to find specific pairs. as the number of items (n) increases, the number of computations (n^2) grows much faster.

+O(log n): Algorithm running time grows logarithmically with the size of the input (represented by n).
+In simpler terms, as the input size increases, the time it takes for the algorithm to run, increases slowly.

+Arrays:
+An ordered collection of elements that can be accessed using a numerical index.
+Introduction
+Custom Arrays
+Challenges

+- Reverse String
+- Palindromes
+- Integer Reversal
+- Sentence Capitalization
+- FizzBuzz
+- MaxProfit
+- Array Chunk
+- Two Sum